Nullboi-haha/netdefenders/README.md

    OPENAI_MODEL=gpt-4o-mini
    ```

-3. Run normally — the system will automatically use the OpenAI provider.
+3. Run normally — the analyzer will automatically use the OpenAI provider for enhanced reasoning.

 To add a different provider (e.g. Anthropic, local LLM):